Ned T. Himmelrich, Member

 Halted trademark infringement by a third party’s product line on client’s national product line.

-Halted trademark infringers from using clients’ names and logos.
+Halted trademark infringers from using variety of clients’ names and logos.

 Forced cyber squatters to assign to clients improperly acquired domain names.